xksteven/xksteven.github.io/resources/resume.md

 ###### Center for AI Safety (CAIS)

 *Research Manager* **May 2023 to present**
-    Hired all the full time technical and research staff at the company collectively outputting 10 research papers a year.
+    Led technical research teams, hiring all full-time technical and research staff and collectively outputting 10 research papers a year.

 *Cofounder/Research Engineer* **May 2022 to May 2023**
     Research Engineer responsibilities: Data collection and evaluation of huggingface models, as well as fine-tuning.
-Managed small teams on various safety research projects.
+Led small technical teams on various safety research projects.
-    Reliability Engineer responsibilities: Set up technical procedures and infrastructure for the company such as github actions and formalizing code review processes.
+    Reliability Engineer responsibilities: Designed technical infrastructure and procedures for the company including github actions and formalized code review processes.
 Set up the [CAIS compute cluster](https://www.safe.ai/work/compute-cluster) now used by over 300 users to do safety reseach.
     <!-- <b>Github, Kubernetes (K8s), python</b><br/> -->

 ###### SpaceX